Mangoes are popular exotic fruit in Australia and for a good reason! But do you know everything there is to know about the delicious fruits?

 What is the best mango in Australia?

-The Kensington Pride and Calypso varieties are Australia’s most popular mangos.
-The Kensington Pride is a flavorful, tangy fruit with a brilliant orange-pink skin, while the Calypso has a tiny seed with an intense orange peel.
+The Kensington Pride and Calypso varieties are Australia’s most popular ones.
+The Kensington Pride is a flavorful, tangy fruit with brilliant orange-pink skin, while the Calypso has a tiny seed with an intense orange peel.

 Which is the sweetest mango in Australia?

-The most popular mango in Australia is probably the Calypso.
+The most famous one in Australia is probably the Calypso.
 This variety has a very sweet taste and bright yellow skin.
 The Kensington Pride is also quite sweet.

 Are Australian mangoes good?